bixb922/crank-organ/doc-software/README.md

 The "Play scale" button will play a scale up and down activating all solenoids in order.

 "Tune all" will make each pipe sound in order.
 If a microphone is installed, tuning and amplitude is updated and stored.
-Tuning is shown in cents.
+Tuning is shown in cents (1 cent = 1/100 of a semitone).
 Zero cents is a perfect tuning.
 100 cents means one semitone away.
 5 cents or less is probably good enough.

 Amplitude is shown in relative scale in dB (decibel).
 0 dB is the loudest possible measurement, -10 dB is less loud, etc. dB scales are logarithmic, just as the human perception is.
 The purpose of this measurement is to aid comparison of loudness of the pipes.
 The final judgement should be your ear.